SeanSosikHamor/Website-SHN.nu-airspace-hugo/site-shn-nu/content/english/about/_index.md

 ---
-title: PAGES About Sosik-Hamor Networks
+title: PLACEHOLDER DO NOT EDIT About Sosik-Hamor Networks
-description: PAGES MediaOps Consultation for Remote Workforce and Distance Learning
+description: PLACEHOLDER DO NOT EDIT MediaOps Consultation for Remote Workforce and Distance Learning
 bg_image: images/featue-bg.jpg

 ---